ideasbyjin/ideasbyjin.github.io/_posts/2019-09-23-clustering-1.md

 cat_names = dict(zip(food.index, food['Category']))
 ```

+### How far is an Egg McMuffin from a Sausage McMuffin?

-Okay, this looks good.
-So in any clustering algorithm, we need to define a distance metric, i.e., how far apart is an `Egg McMuffin` from a `Sausage McMuffin`?
-One of the most common ways to measure the distance between data points is Euclidean distance, also known as the $l_2$ norm.
-For two points $a$ and $b$ from $q$-dimensional data, the Euclidean distance is
+In any clustering algorithm, we need to define a distance metric, i.e., how far apart is an `Egg McMuffin` from a `Sausage McMuffin`?
+One of the most common ways to measure the distance between data points is Euclidean distance, also known as the $$l_2$$ norm.
+For two points _a_ and _b_ from _q_-dimensional data, the Euclidean distance is

 $$d = \sqrt{\sum_{i=1}^{q} (a_i - b_i) }$$